Terms of Sales

 - Shop at 35, rue Rambuteau 75004 Paris: 01.57.40.84.55

-- Shop at 9, rue des Petits Carreaux 75002 Paris: 01.40.13.16.45
+- Shop at 9, rue des Petits Carreaux, 75002 Paris: 01.40.13.16.45

-Or by email to the address: clickandcollect@chocolats-pralus.com
+Or by email at: clickandcollect@chocolats-pralus.com

-PRALUS 7, a limited liability company with share capital of €2,000, whose registered office is located at 10 RUE PAUL VALERY 34200 SETE, registered in the Montpellier Trade and Companies Register under number 834 795 239, represented by François Pralus as Manager.
+PRALUS 7, a limited liability company with a share capital of €2000, whose registered office is located at 10 RUE PAUL VALERY 34200 SETE, registered with the Montpellier Trade and Companies Register under number 834 795 239, represented by François Pralus as Manager.

 How to contact the Merchant: